Credit Suisse Group Increases Comstock Resources (NYSE:CRK) Price Target to $12.00

-Comstock Resources (NYSE:CRK – Get Rating) had its price objective increased by equities research analysts at Credit Suisse Group from $11.00 to $12.00 in a note issued to investors on Thursday, Benzinga reports.
-The brokerage currently has a “hold” rating on the oil and gas producer’s stock.
-Credit Suisse Group’s target price points to a potential downside of 0.50% from the company’s current price.
+Comstock Resources (NYSE:CRK – Get Rating) had its price target upped by Credit Suisse Group from $11.00 to $12.00 in a research report report published on Thursday morning, Benzinga reports.
+They currently have a hold rating on the oil and gas producer’s stock.

-Several other equities analysts have also recently commented on the stock.
-Roth Capital reaffirmed a “neutral” rating on shares of Comstock Resources in a research report on Tuesday, February 14th.
-Tudor, Pickering, Holt & Co. assumed coverage on Comstock Resources in a report on Wednesday, November 16th.
-They set a “hold” rating on the stock.
-Mizuho downgraded Comstock Resources from a “buy” rating to a “neutral” rating and lowered their price target for the company from $21.00 to $17.00 in a report on Tuesday, January 10th.
-KeyCorp reduced their price objective on Comstock Resources from $26.00 to $21.00 and set an “overweight” rating on the stock in a research note on Thursday, December 8th.
-Finally, Citigroup downgraded shares of Comstock Resources from a “buy” rating to a “sell” rating and lowered their price objective for the company from $24.00 to $14.00 in a research report on Wednesday, December 7th.
-Two research analysts have rated the stock with a sell rating, nine have given a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat.com, Comstock Resources currently has a consensus rating of “Hold” and an average target price of $15.17.
+A number of other equities research analysts have also recently commented on CRK.
+Truist Financial lowered their target price on Comstock Resources from $16.00 to $11.00 and set a hold rating on the stock in a research note on Thursday, February 2nd.
+Stifel Nicolaus lowered their price objective on Comstock Resources from $25.00 to $21.00 and set a buy rating on the stock in a research note on Monday, January 30th.
+The Goldman Sachs Group lowered their price objective on Comstock Resources from $14.00 to $12.00 and set a sell rating on the stock in a research note on Wednesday, January 25th.
+Roth Capital restated a neutral rating on shares of Comstock Resources in a research note on Tuesday, February 14th.
+Finally, KeyCorp lowered their price objective on Comstock Resources from $26.00 to $21.00 and set an overweight rating on the stock in a research note on Thursday, December 8th.
+Two investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and two have given a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Hold and a consensus price target of $15.17.

 Institutional Inflows and Outflows